Smith Opera House

 Geneva, NY 14456

-Unfavorite 2 people favorited this theater
+Unfavorite 5 people favorited this theater

 This majestic opera house was renovated by architect Victor Rigaumount in a unique combination of Art Deco and Baroque motifs.
 There are also evidences of Victorian and Moorish influences.
+By the 1950’s it had been renamed Geneva Theatre.

-This theater is registered with the Smithsonian as well as the National Register for Historic Places.
+This theatre is registered with the Smithsonian as well as the National Register for Historic Places.
 Famous names to have graced its stage include: George M. Cohan, Isadora Duncan, Al Jolsen, Itzhak Perlman, Wynton Marsalis, Billy Joel, and Dave Matthews¡just to mention a few.

 Contributed by Kevin Schoonover